 The kiwifruit originated in China over 700 years ago where it was called "Yangtao."
 In 1906, seeds were sent to New Zealand and renamed the "Chinese Gooseberry."
 In 1962, it was first shipped to the United States and renamed "Kiwifruit" after New Zealand's national bird, the "kiwi."

 In 1962, it was first shipped to the United States and renamed "Kiwifruit" after New Zealand's national bird, the "kiwi."
-In 1962, it was first shipped to the once of the "fruit" part of the name is usually dropped, and simply called "kiwi."
-In North America, South America and Europe, the "fruit" part of the name is usually dropped, and simply called "kiwi."
+In 1962, it was first snipped to the one can be and Europe, the "fruit" part of the name is usually dropped, and simply called "kiwi."

-California produces around 98% of the kiwifruits grown in the United States, Other countries which grow kiwifruits are Italy, New Zealand and Chile.
+California produces around

+98% of the kiwifruits grown in the United States, Other countries which grow kiwifruits are Italy, New Zealand and Chile.